- Why Research

 Ann Arbor, Michigan

-Seeking to understand how a patient’s unique genetic makeup can influence her ability to benefit from, and tolerate specific breast cancer therapies.
+- Seeking to understand how a patient’s unique genetic makeup can influence her ability to benefit from specific breast cancer therapies.

-Anti-estrogen therapies such as tamoxifen and aromatase inhibitors (AIs) have dramatically improved outcomes in breast cancers that express the estrogen receptor (ER+).
-Not all women with ER+ tumors, however, will respond to these therapies, and some may experience a cancer recurrence after treatment.
+Anti-estrogen therapies such as tamoxifen and aromatase inhibitors (AIs) have dramatically improved outcomes in breast cancers that express the estrogen receptor (ER).
+Not all women with ER-positive tumors, however, will respond to these therapies, and some may experience a cancer recurrence after treatment.

 These findings could lead to more precise selection of the optimal type of endocrine therapy by identifying preferable activity in individual patients, or improved adherence and persistence to these lifesaving medicines by identifying individual susceptibilities to toxicities.